 The route follows the procession of Magnus’ body after his mother pleaded for it to be returned from Egilsay for a Christian burial in Birsay, as well as its later journey to Kirkwall Cathedral.
 The island of Egilsay marks the place where Magnus was martyred, and getting there by ferry, walking the pilgrimage route and getting back takes a day.
 The first stage of the continuous walking route, from Evie to Birsay, follows the journey of Magnus’s body via coastal routes with breathtaking views.
 ‘Mansie’ or Magnus Stones once marked where Magnus’s coffin had rested along the way.
 These stones provide the logic of the pilgrimage route as far as Finstown.
 Be warned, the coastal walking along this section can be affected by storms and tides- Orkney is subject to the full force of Atlantic weather!
 The Magnus Way website recommends planning extra days into your schedule in case of unpredictable weather one day to the next.

 The second stage follows the journey of Magnus’s bones to Kirkwall Cathedral twenty years later.
-At Finstown the focus of the journey shifts to Hakon, Magnus’s cousin who ordered his death so that Hakon could rule the Earlship.
+At Finstown the focus of the journey shifts to Magnus’s cousin, Hakon, who ordered Magnus’ death so that he could rule the Earlship.
 From the Round Kirk of Orphir (maybe inspired by Hakon’s pilgrimage to Jerusalem) the final leg to Kirkwall Cathedral follows the gentler coastal waters of Scapa Flow, the largest natural harbour in the northern hemisphere.
 Eventually, after the harbour, you reach the magnificent St Magnus Cathedral.